aialferov/ghc_bome_db/README.md

 ## Persistence

-Data is being saved every second (if any changes) into the "/tmp/ghc_bome.db" file.
-The parameters are specified in the "src/ghc_bome_db.app.src" file.
+Data is being saved every second (if any changes) into the "ghc_bome.db" file (in the working directory).
+The parameters are specified in the "env" section of the "src/ghc_bome_db.app.src" file, so could be overriden by a custom config file.